History of Las Vegas: 2017–present: Tragedies, pandemic, renewal

 During the late evening of October 1, 2017, Las Vegas became the scene of the deadliest mass shooting committed by a single gunman in the history of the United States.
-A gunman opened fire on Route 91 Harvest festival-goers from the Mandalay Bay resort, killing 60 and injuring 867.
+Gunman Stephen Paddock opened fire on Route 91 Harvest festival-goers from the Mandalay Bay resort, killing 60 and injuring 867.

 The Alpine Motel Apartments fire occurred in downtown Las Vegas in December 2019, killing six people.
 It is the deadliest fire to occur in city limits.
+As a result, the city mandated additional inspections for older motel structures that, like the Alpine, had been converted into apartments.